Child Support for Two Kids

 Modifying Child Support

-If you’re struggling to pay child support or if your financial circumstances have changed, you may be able to modify your child support order.
+If you’re obligated to pay child support or if your financial circumstances have changed, you may be able to modify your child support order.
 In Texas, either parent can request a modification of child support if:

 • It has been at least three years since the child support order was established or last modified or